 I first became interested in Littlecote in 2007 through a friend who was constructing a guided tour of the historic house.
 Whilst helping her, I found her passion for Littlecote infectious, and started to find out more about the people who had lived there.
 One of my passions is genealogy and I soon found myself putting together a family tree for all those with Littlecote connections.
 The tree became the basis of my research and now has over twelve thousand people in it!

-Ultimately I became a tour guide too, giving guided tours of the historic house to guests of Warner Leisure Hotels (External link opens in new tab or windowhttp://www.warnerleisurehotels.co.uk/Littlecote) who own the house and hotel.
+Ultimately I became a tour guide too, giving guided tours of the historic house to guests of Warner Leisure Hotels (http://www.warnerleisurehotels.co.uk/Littlecote) who own the house and hotel.
 Through the tours and my research, I met many people who convinced me that I should commit my knowledge to paper, hence my book "Littlecote Lives and Legends".

 One very rewarding thing I have been able to do is to help people who believe they have Littlecote connections to understand exactly how they are related to the families who lived there.
 I often get enquiries from people who have had handed down to them through generations the belief that they are related, for example, to Sir John Popham of Littlecote, Lord Chief Justice of England to Queen Elizabeth I. In July 2010 we had a marvellous reunion of some of his direct descendants at Littlecote, and repeated the experience in July 2013 with another group of descendants, most of whom were visiting the house for the first time.